In America’s south, a combination of factors has created the perfect environment for HIV to thrive.

 Because they don’t get tested or treated, a virus that modern medicine can effectively tame continues to spread unchecked in some communities.

-Of the 50,000 new HIV infections in the U.S. each year, white men who have sex with men account for the greatest number of cases, at about 11,200.
+, white men who have sex with men account for the greatest number of cases, at about 11,200.
 Black men who have sex with men are right behind, at 10,600.

 Blacks represent 44 percent of all new HIV infections.
 In 2009, they also represented 44 percent of all people living with HIV in the U.S., even though African Americans constitute just 12 percent of the U.S. population.

 An HIV Doctor on the Front Lines

 Dr. Leandro Mena serves as medical director of Crossroads Clinic in Jackson, the only publicly funded HIV clinic in all of Mississippi.
 He also serves as the medical director of a newly opened clinic for gay men and lesbians, also in Jackson.